apple/foundationdb/documentation/sphinx/source/tls.rst

 Certificate file default location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default behavior when the certificate or key file is not specified is to look for a file named ``fdb.pem`` in the current working directory.
-If this file is not present, an attempt is made to load a file from a system-dependent location as follows:
+The default behavior when the certificate or key file is not specified is to look for a file named ``fdb.pem`` system-dependent locations as follows:

 * Linux: ``/etc/foundationdb/fdb.pem``
 * macOS: ``/usr/local/etc/foundationdb/fdb.pem``